Consumer Medicine Information

 Tell your doctor immediately if you experience symptoms of depression or self-endangering behaviour.
 Ciproxin should be discontinued immediately.

 Tell your doctor immediately if you develop pain, burning, tingling, numbness or weakness in any part of the body.
-Ciproxin IV should be discontinued immediately.
+Ciproxin should be discontinued immediately.

 Things you must not do